Seeing a Rose in Five Thousand Ways: Experiments

 \subsection{Intrinsics Evaluation on Synthetic Scenes}

-\paragraph{Dataset.} To test if our proposed model can recover object intrinsic properties such as albedo, we also use a dataset of synthetic scenes for evaluation, since ground truth albedo is not readily available in real-world data.
+\paragraph{Dataset.} To test whether our model can recover object intrinsic properties such as albedo, we use synthetic data for evaluation, as we do not have ground-truth albedo for real objects.

 Our dataset has four scenes containing 36 instances each, rendered from two assets~\cite{blenderbun,blenderpeanut} with two pose and lighting configurations.
 All instances are located on a ground plane, with a uniformly sampled rotation around the normal direction of the ground plane.
 For each scene, we render 9 extra instances for evaluating novel view synthesis, and 9 for relighting.
 All scenes are shown in the supplement.